-Getting a divorce will force you to plunge head first into the icy unknown, with no guarantee of how everything will turn out.
-No matter how convinced you are that you are doing the right thing, it is normal to be more than a little terrified of going through a divorce.
-The sooner you recognize that fact and start facing your fears, the better off you will be.
-(Bonus Tip: If you don’t have a therapist yet, start looking for one now.
-It will help!)
+Getting a divorce will force you to plunge headfirst into the icy unknown, with no guarantee of how everything will turn out.
+No matter how convinced you are that you're doing the right thing, going through a divorce can be terrifying.

 4. Lay Off the Holiday Cheer.

 While it may be tempting to drown your sorrows in a giant mug of hot spiced rum, doing that is courting disaster.